-Keystone spill in Kansas likely the largest in the pipeline's 11-year history
+Keystone spill in Kansas the largest in pipeline's 11-year history

 The initial estimate of the spill, which the Government Accountability Office said was due to defects in the manufacturing of the pipe material, was 42,000 gallons.

-While TC Energy estimated the 2019 leak near Edinburg, North Dakota, affected about 22,500 square feet of land, state regulators later determined the leak spread across more than 209,000 square feet of farmland – more than nine times the original estimate.
+While TC Energy estimated that leak near Edinburg, North Dakota, affected about 22,500 square feet of land, state regulators later determined the leak spread across more than 209,000 square feet of farmland — more than nine times the original estimate.

-Repairs were quickly made to the pipeline and it began operations again less than two weeks later, according to Pipeline and Hazardous Materials Safety Administration.
+Repairs were quickly made to the pipeline and it began operations again less than two weeks later, according to the Pipeline and Hazardous Materials Safety Administration.
 The corrective action was closed in February.

 Jane Kleeb, the founder of Bold Nebraska, which led the decadelong opposition to the Keystone XL Pipeline in Nebraska, said in a video posted to Facebook on Friday that stronger laws were needed to ensure pipeline operators are held responsible for leaks that affect people and the environment.